elba7r/system/erpnext/docs/user/manual/en/CRM/opportunity.md

 looking for.

 #### Make Supplier Quotation
 In some business, user collect the rates from their supplier against the customer requirement and based on the supplier rates they prepare the quotation for the customer.
-In Revalue user get an option to make supplier quotation from the opportunity.
+In ERPNext user get an option to make supplier quotation from the opportunity.

 <img class="screenshot" alt="Opportunity" src="{{docs_base_url}}/assets/img/crm/make-sq-from-opportunity.png">